-Another set of suttas, at SN IV 368-373, present 32 synonyms for Nibbāna.
-This could easily be regarded as evidence of final Nibbāna as an existing 'state'.
-However, in this case we need to be careful to distinguish between Nibbāna as an aspect of arahant-ship (i.e. the destruction of lust, hatred and delusion) and final Nibbāna.
+as an aspect of arahant-ship (i.e. the destruction of lust, hatred and delusion) and final Nibbāna.
 Because all these suttas are about the destruction of the defilements they would seem to concern arahant-ship.

-Two suttas relevant to the present discussion are found at Ud 80.
+Two suttas relevant to the present discussion are found at Ud 8.
 The first of these reads as follows:

-Monks, there is that base ( $\bar{a}yatana$ ) where there is no earth, no water, no fire, no air; no base consisting of the infinity of space, no base consisting of the infinity of consciousness, no base consisting of nothingness, no base consisting of neither-perception-nor-non-perception; neither this world nor another world; neither sun nor moon.
-I say, bhikkhus, it is not coming, going or remaining, not passing away
+Monks, there is that base (āyatana) where there is no earth, no water, no fire, no air; no base consisting of the infinity of space, no base consisting of the infinity of consciousness, no base consisting of nothingness, no base consisting of neither-perception-nor-non-perception; neither this world nor another world; neither sun nor moon.
+I say, bhikkhus, it is not coming, going or remaining, not passing away or reappearing.
+It is unestablished, not moving, without basis.
+Just this is the end of suffering.91